International Council of Design: Executive Board 2022−2024

-Executive board history

-Since 1963, 29 ICoD boards have donated their leadership skills and time to furthering ICoD's goals and objectives.

 History

 Founding

 Peter Kneebone proposed the idea to establish an international organisation for graphic design and was involved in Icograda's founding.
 The Society of Industrial Artists (which changed its name in 1963 to the Society of Industrial Artists & Designers, and is now the Chartered Society of Designers, or CSD) set up a working group under the chairmanship of Willy de Majo, to promote the creation of an organisation to represent internationally the many professional graphic design associations throughout the world.
 No such organisation existed.
 The profession was rapidly growing in importance, and also attempting to clarify its identity and objectives.
 It was involved in increasingly complex social and technological situations.
 National associations were developing, but international dialogue and action were intermittent and uncoordinated.
 It was important to create links between the professional associations in all countries, and between the profession and the rest of the world.

 The inaugural conference of Icograda (the International Council of Graphic Design Associations) took place at Watney House, London, from 26 to 28 April 1963, attended by delegates from 28 associations in 17 European countries.
 The meeting was chaired by H.K.
 Henrion and supported by Kneebone as secretary.
 On 27 April, the meeting agreed to formally establish Icograda.
 Proposals that were ratified include the development and drafts of a Code of Ethics and Professional Practice, a Code of Contract and Conditions of Engagement for Graphic Designers, Rules and Regulations for International Graphic Design Competitions, an International Directory of Organizations Concerned with Graphic Design and the publication of a News Bulletin.

 The first Executive Board was elected at the meeting in London, composed of Willy de Majo (Great Britain, President), Wim H. Crouwel (The Netherlands, Secretary General), Martin Gavier (Sweden, Treasurer), Peter Hatch (Great Britain, Vice President), Hans Neuburg (Switzerland, Vice President), Jukka Pellinen (Finland, Vice President), D. Stojannovic-Sip (Yugoslavia, Vice President), John Tandy (Great Britain, Member), Pieter Brattinga (The Netherlands, Member) and Paul Schwarz (The Netherlands, Honorary Treasurer).
 This Executive Board served from 1963 to 1966.

 At the same meeting, the first Icograda Congress and General Assembly in 1964 in Zurich was called in order to establish the aims and structures upon which the future of the organisation rested.